 There is also an additional security procedure that you can put in place if you want to make sure your account is protected.
 This requires you to give either the last eight digits of your credit card or some other form of financial information that the Social Security Administration can then check.
 This is the only time the Social Security Administration will ask you for your credit card information.
 This extra security step does not change how you log in to your account.
 You can add or eliminate this extra security at any time.

-Social Security is a popular way for internet phishing scams to target consumers.
+Pretending to be from the Social Security Administration is a popular way for internet phishing scammers to contact their targets.
 Know that any email you get from the actual Social Security Administration will have a .gov email address.
-If you get an email coming from another type of domain, such as .com or .net, it is not a real email from the Social Security Administration.
-You can report any phishing emails by forwarding the email to firstname.lastname@example.org.
+If you get an email coming from another type of domain, such as .com or .net, it is not a real email from the government.
+You can report any phishing emails by forwarding the email to email@example.com.

 The Bottom Line

-With a mySocialSecurity account you can address any number of issues that may arise as you use services provided by the Social Security Administration.
-It is relatively easy to set up an account, and if you don’t want to do so on your computer you can also do so at your local Social Security office.
-Once you have your account, you can set up direct deposit, order new Social Security cards and forms and update your physical address.
+Though most people with a mySocialSecurity account are retirees or near-retirees, any adult (older than 18) with a Social Security number can open an account.
+It is relatively easy to set up, and if you don’t want to do it online, you can do it at your local Social Security office.
+Once you have your account, you can set up direct deposit, order new Social Security cards and forms, update your mailing address – and see your annual Social Security statement.
 The mySocialSecurity program has strong cybersecurity protections, but be on the lookout for potential phishing scams.

 Photo Credit: ©iStock.com/zimmytws, ©iStock.com/Bill Oxford, ©iStock.com/Cecilie_Arcurs